Non-Autoregressive Coarse-to-Fine Video Captioning: Approach

 \subsection{Coarse-to-Fine Captioning}

 To yield plausible descriptions during inference, our captioning procedure is decomposed into two stages.
-At the first stage, we generate a coarse-grained ``template'' $Y^{(0)}$ and collect its confidence $C^{(0)}$ given the predicted sequence length $N$ and representations $\mathbf{R}$:
+At the first stage, we generate a coarse-grained ``template'' $Y^{(0)}$ and collect its confidence $C^{(0)}$ given the predicted sequence length $N$ and representations $R$:

-where $y^{(0)}_n$ is either the [mask] token or a visual word (see Fig. \ref{fig:traning} (b)).
-The generated $Y^{(0)}$ will serve as a starting point for the subsequent process, where four variables are introduced: the number of iterations $T$, the observed sequence at $t$-th ($t \in [1, T]$) iteration $Y^{(t)}_{obs}$, the prediction result $Y^{(t)}$ and its confidence $C^{(t)}$.
-So we use the visual words in $Y^{(0)}$ to initialize $Y^{(1)}_{obs}$, which can be defined as:
+where $y^{(0)}_n$ is either the $[mask]$ token or a visual word (see Eq. \ref{eq:construct_vis_target}).
+In the subsequent generation process, four variables are introduced: the number of iterations $T$, the observed sequence at $t$-th ($t \in [1, T]$) iteration $Y^{(t)}_{obs}$, the prediction result $Y^{(t)}$ and its confidence $C^{(t)}$.
+Specifically, $Y^{(1)}_{obs}$ is initialized by the visual words in the coarse-grained ``template'' $Y^{(0)}$:

-Then at the second stage, three dedicated decoding algorithms, i.e., Mask-Predict (MP) \cite{ghazvininejad2019constant}, Easy-First (EF) and Left-to-Right (L2R) are introduced to generate fine-grained descriptions.
-Details of these algorithms will be elaborated next.
+Then at the second stage, three dedicated decoding algorithms, \textit{i.e.}, Mask-Predict (MP) \cite{ghazvininejad2019constant}, Easy-First (EF) and Left-to-Right (L2R) are introduced to generate fine-grained descriptions.

 \textbf{Mask-Predict (MP).} This algorithm iterates over two steps at $t$-th iteration: \textit{Mask} where $m_t$ tokens with lowest confidence are masked out and \textit{Predict} where those masked tokens are reconsidered based on the rest $N-m_t$ tokens.
 The order of these two steps are switched in this paper because $Y^{(1)}_{obs}$ is already obtained.
-We only update the prediction results $Y^{(t)}$ and confidence $C^{(t)}$ for those unobserved tokens given $Y^{(t)}_{obs}$ and $\mathbf{R}$:
+We only update the prediction results $Y^{(t)}$ and confidence $C^{(t)}$ for those unobserved tokens given $Y^{(t)}_{obs}$ and $R$:

-where $I_t$ denotes the index (position) set of unobserved tokens:
+where $I_t$ denotes the index set of unobserved tokens:

-Since low confidence $c^{(t)}_n$ means the token $y^{(t)}_n$ is incompatible with others, reconsidering such token could benefit caption quality.
-So for the next iteration, $Y^{(t+1)}_{obs}$ is computed as:
+As low confidence $c^{(t)}_n$ means the token $y^{(t)}_n$ is incompatible with others, reconsidering such token could benefit caption quality.
+So for the next iteration, $Y^{(t+1)}_{obs}$ is defined as:

-where we use a linear decay ratio $r$ to decide $m_t$ and make sure there is at least one token to be masked out and reconsidered:
+where we use a linear decay ratio $r$ to decide $m_t$ and make sure there is at least one token to be reconsidered:

 \textbf{Easy-First (EF).} This algorithm generates $q$ tokens with highest confidence among the unobserved tokens at each iteration.
 Given $N$ and $u$ (the cardinality of $Y^{(1)}_{obs}$), EF algorithm needs $T = \lceil (N-u)/ q \rceil$ iterations and can be briefly formulated as: